Paradigm4/equi_join/README.md

 {3,1} 'jkl',3.3,null
 ```

-Join on two keys: left.i = right.d (note: dimension to attribute) and left.a=right.c.
-Not we are using dimension and attribute indeces instead of names:
+Join on two keys: left.i = right.d (dimension to attribute) and left.a=right.c.
+Note we can use zero-based dimension and attribute identifiers instead of names:
 ```
 $ iquery -aq "equi_join(left, right, 'left_ids=~0,0', 'right_ids=1,0')"
 {instance_id,value_no} i,a,b
 {0,0} 1,'def',1.1
 ```

-## Compared to the Existing cross_join
+### Compared to the Existing cross_join
 ```
 #Make a large 2D dense arrary:
 $ iquery -anq "store(build(<a:double> [x=1:10000,1000,0, y=1:10000,1000,0], random()), twod)"